ehaugw/Outward-Vagabond/README.md

 # Patch notes

+* Version 0.0.7

+  * **Precision Strike**

+    * Triggers if you are behind the creature rather than if the weapon attack lands from behind the creature
+    * In addition to ignoring half resistances, it now causes a 20% damage bonus and 10 seconds of **Extreme Bleeding**
+  * Fixed a bug where **Animal Friendship** would not be required to give food to a tame beast.
 * Version 0.0.6

   * Implemented an easter egg where you can give White Fang a weapon that suits his armor